 Pet Travel Tips

 If you’re planning to travel by plane with your pet in the near future, The Veterinary Surgery in Doha would like to provide you with some tips that can help make the process as smooth as possible.
-Keep in mind that relocating a pet requires a great deal of planning, so whether you’ll be bringing your pet into Qatar or out of Qatar, the following tips can help you prepare.
-Click on the topics below to learn more.
+Keep in mind that relocating a pet requires a great deal of planning.
+Whether you’ll be bringing your pet into Qatar or out of Qatar, read the following tips before you travel.

-All animals must be transported in a carrier/kennel that’s approved by the International Air Transport Association (IATA).
+As a requirement, you must transport your pet in a carrier/kennel approved by the International Air Transport Association (IATA).
 For your convenience, The Veterinary Surgery has IATA-approved carriers available for purchase.
-Although we recommend that only one animal be placed in each carrier, IATA regulations state that up to two animals can share a carrier if each animal weighs less than 14 kg (30 lbs.).
+Although we recommend that only one animal is in each carrier, IATA regulations state that up to two animals can share a carrier if each animal weighs less than 14 kg (30 lbs.).
 All carriers must also:

 - Be large enough to allow the animal to stand up, turn around, and sit down in